project-meucci/thimm.github.io/docs/Farmerama/30-gove-agri-culture-human-ecology-sanfoin-and-pollarding.md

 ---
-title: 30: Gove, agri-culture, Human Ecology, Sanfoin and Pollarding
+title: 30 Gove Agri Culture Human Ecology Sanfoin And Pollarding
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2018-01-27)